testillano/h2agent/README.md

 `/admin/v1/server-data?requestMethod=GET&requestUri=/app/v1/foo/bar/5&requestNumber=3`

 If case that *requestNumber* is omitted, the whole requests history for the *method/uri* provided will be retrieved.
 Why *h2agent* stores the whole history instead of the last received request for a given key ?: some simulated systems have its own state, so, simplification cannot be assumed: different requests could be received for the same *method/uri*.
 The *requestNumber* is the history position (**1..N** in chronological order).
-To get the latest one provide -1, to retrieve all of them, omit this query parameter.
+To get the latest one provide -1, to retrieve all of them, omit this query parameter or provide 0.

 Both *method*  and *uri*  shall be provided together to select a single entry history (if one is missing and the other is provided, bad request is obtained).

 This operation is useful for testing post verification stages (validate content and/or document schema for an specific interface).
 Remember that you could start the *h2agent* providing a requests schema file to validate incoming receptions through traffic interface, but external validation allows to apply different schemes (although this need depends on the application that you are mocking), and also permits to match the requests content that the agent received.

+Events received are stored <u>even if no provisions were found</u> for them, so no response fields will be added to their registers and state fields will be empty.
+This is useful to troubleshoot possible problems in testing configuration/design.

 #### Response status code